By: Puranjay Singh Last updated: 20 September 2017

 Inbound is a marketing model in which marketing activities are carried out to draw visitors into your sales funnel on their own rather than having to fight for their attention

-A scenario in which a company compensates individuals for visiting a site or taking a specific action.
+In marketing terms, a scenario in which a company compensates individuals for visiting a site or taking a specific action.

 An infographic breaks down complex information or data into a simpler easier to understand visual piece of content such as a chart or diagram.